top of page

 Types

 Almost all energy types are instructed to live with greater intention and align their energy with the people, passions and opportunities that light them up.
-Manifestors are known for beging greater initiators and STARTERS, while Generators or Manifesting Generator are the finishers.
+Manifestors are known for being great initiators and STARTERS, while Generators or Manifesting Generators are the FINISHERS.

 Gates & Channels